K-PaaS/application-platform-guide-eng/user_guide/development_platform/stemcell.md

-2. If you downloaded default OS image, upload it to stemcell-generated VM.
+2. If you downloaded default OS image, upload it to a stemcell-generated VM.

 3. Execute build\_with\_local\_os\_image